tdda/tdda/doc/source/tdda.serial.md

 %% docdata/pandas2csv1.py

-This will write a the Pandas dataframe `df` to `docdata2.csv` using `df.to_csv`, with default settings, and writing accompanying metadata to `docdata2pd.serial`.
+This will write the Pandas dataframe `df` to `docdata1pd.csv` using `df.to_csv`, with default settings, and writing accompanying metadata to `docdata1pd.serial`.

 Specific write formatting parameters can be passed directly to `to_csv` as keyword arguments, and these will also, where appropriate,